BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 The following section defines a BBS Interface for blind BBS signatures.
 The identifier of the Interface is defined as `ciphersuite_id || BLIND_H2G_HM2S_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).
 Each BBS Interface MUST define operations to map the inputted messages to scalar values and to create the generators set, required by the core operations.
 The inputted messages to the defined Interface will be mapped to scalars using the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
 The generators will be created using the `create_generators` operation defined in Section [Section 4.1.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-generators-calculation) of [@!I-D.irtf-cfrg-bbs-signatures].

-Other than the `CoreSign` operation ([Section 3.6.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-coresign) of [@!I-D.irtf-cfrg-bbs-signatures]), all other procedures defined by the following Interface, use the core operations defined in [Section 3.6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-core-operations) of [@!I-D.irtf-cfrg-bbs-signatures].
+Other than the `BlindSign` operation defined in (#blind-signature-generation), which uses the `CoreBlindSign` procedure, defined in (#core-blind-sign), all other interface operations defined in this section use the core operations defined in [Section 3.6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-core-operations) of [@!I-D.irtf-cfrg-bbs-signatures].

 ### Blind Signature Generation

-This operation returns a BBS blind signature from a secret key (SK), over a header, a set of messages and optionally a commitment value, as outputted by the `Commit` operation ((#commitment-computation)).
+This operation returns a BBS blind signature from a secret key (SK), over a header, a set of messages and optionally a commitment value (see (#terminology)).
+If supplied, the commitment value must be accompanied by its proof of correctness (`commitment_with_proof`), as the first element outputted by the `Commit` operation ((#commitment-computation)).
 The issuer can also further randomize the supplied commitment, by supplying a random scalar (`signer_blind`), that MUST be computed as,

 ```
 signer_blind = BBS.get_random_scalars(1)